John Jacob Astor IV: Personal life

 Astor and Willing divorced in November 1909.
 Compounding the scandal of their divorce was Astor's announcement that he would remarry.
-At the age of 47, Astor married 18-year-old socialite Madeleine Talmage Force, the sister of real estate businesswoman and socialite Katherine Emmons Force.
+On September 9, 1911, the 47-year-old Astor married 18-year-old socialite Madeleine Talmage Force, the sister of real estate businesswoman and socialite Katherine Emmons Force.
 Their parents were William Hurlbut Force and Katherine Arvilla Talmage.
 Astor and Force were married in his mother's ballroom at Beechwood, the family's Newport, Rhode Island, mansion.
 There was also much controversy over their 29-year age difference.
 His son Vincent despised Force, yet he served as best man at his father's wedding.
 The couple took an extended honeymoon in Europe and Egypt to wait for the gossip to calm down.
 Among the few Americans who did not spurn him at this time was Margaret Brown, later fictionalized as The Unsinkable Molly Brown.
 She accompanied the Astors to Egypt and France.
 After receiving a call to return to the United States, Brown accompanied the couple back home aboard RMS Titanic.